anoushkrit/travel-time-prediction/README.md

 ```

-After finding the unique values in all the features we get to know that the data is from the time span runDate 2020-01-01 to 2020-02-19 among 337 stations with 15 trains trainCode .
-Train Stations having their 337 trainStationID with Arrival and Departure frequency of 25051 in this time span.
-Trains take around dayCount from 0 to 2
+After finding the unique values in all the features we get to know that the data is from the time span `runDate` 2020-01-01 to 2020-02-19 among 337 stations with 15 trains `trainCode` .
+Train Stations having their 337 `trainStationID` with Arrival and Departure frequency of 25051 in this time span.
+Trains take around `dayCount` from 0 to 2

-Since, stations are already coded with their trainStationID we can remove one of them
+Since, stations are already coded with their `trainStationID` we can remove one of them

-### 5.1 After Imputing the data
+### 3.1 After Imputing the data
-Now we know that ArrivalDelay, DepartureDelay were derived columns but we can use those columns to derive the missing values in scheduledArrival and scheduledDeparture.
+Now we know that `ArrivalDelay`, `DepartureDelay` were derived columns but we can use those columns to derive the missing values in `scheduledArrival` and `scheduledDeparture`.

 For the missing values in test sA and sD; train sD.
 We will drop those values in both test and train.

-### 5.2  Dropping some features
+### 3.2  Dropping some features

 Since `Arrival Delay` is a derived column we can remove the `actualArrival` and `actualDeparture` from the train data

-### 5.3 Breaking down the datetime values
+### 3.3 Breaking down the datetime values

 1. Dropping the year 2020 from all the datetime formats
 2. Dropping the `second` from datetime values.